denysgerasymuk799/UCU_Software_Architecture_Labs/README.md

 # Add configs for Kafka and Hazelcast to Key-Value storage in Consul
 UCU_Software_Architecture_Labs $ bash consul_registr_init_configs.sh

-# Start 3 nodes of Hazelcast
+# Start 1 node of Hazelcast
 hz start

 # Start Hazelcast management center.
 To access it go to http://localhost:8080